citrontruc/personal-notes/c-sharp/02Keywords.md

 - Used for lightweight, immutable-ish, or small data aggregates.

 ## Records

+In C# (specifically starting with C# 9), when you use the record keyword by itself, you are implicitly declaring a record class.

 - Designed to represent data with meaning (entities, rows, DTOs).
 - Built-in support for value equality (two records with same fields are equal).